esciencecenter-digital-skills/workshop-metadata/ds-medical-imaging/who.md

-The participant should be:
+The participant should:
-- familiar with basic Python: control flow, functions, NumPy
+- be familiar with basic Python: control flow, functions, NumPy
-- comfortable working with image processing libraries like scikit-image, SimpleITK, or pydicom
+- understand medical imaging concepts and have experience with image analysis techniques

 Recommended:
-- understanding of medical imaging concepts and experience with machine learning or data analysis techniques
+- familiar with the click-and-point interface of libraries like scikit-image, simpleITK and pydicom